isomerpages/moh-upec/_our-work/Policy & Professional Standard/Healthcare Services Act (HCSA).md

 appropriately trained, hold valid certifications, and be equipped with up-to-date equipment and medications.</p>
 <p>The Ministry of Health (MOH) will conduct regular inspections to ensure
 compliance with these requirements.
-PAOs operating without a valid HCSA license or using unlicensed vehicles will be in violation of the HCSA regulations.</p>
+Private Ambulance Operators (PAOs) operating without a valid HCSA license or using unlicensed vehicles will be in violation of the HCSA regulations.</p>
 <p>Here is a brief summary of the EAS and MTS Crew requirements:</p>
 <p><strong>EAS Crew (Recommended: 3 persons)</strong>
 </p>